tomdstanton/eris/README.md

 Inputs:

-  Note, input file(s) may be compressed.
+  Note, input file(s) may be compressed

-  <genome>         Genome(s) in FASTA, GFA or Genbank format; reads from stdin by default.
+  Note, Genome(s) in FASTA/GFA format can paired up with GFA/BED annotation files with the same prefix.

-                   Genome(s) in FASTA/GFA format can paired up with GFA/BED
+  <genome>         Genome(s) in FASTA, GFA or Genbank format;
-                   annotation files with the same prefix.
+                   reads from stdin by default.

 Outputs: